kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Compile-Time Generation Is About Repeated Framework Work
+## Compile-Time Generation Is About Repeated Framework Work { #compile-time-repeated-work }

 Dependency injection is an excellent example.